Lyon confirm Juninho Pernambucano return to club, Sylvinho named manager | Goal.com

 "And he will come, even though there are some financial details remaining.
 He has a love story with Lyon."

-Aulas went on to reveal that Juninho's countryman Sylvinho, who has been acting as Tite's No. 2 with Brazil, will take over from Victor Genesio as Lyon's coach.
+Aulas went on to reveal that Juninho's countryman Sylvinho, who has been acting as Tite's No. 2 with Brazil, will take over from Bruno Genesio as Lyon's coach.

 "[Juninho] chose Sylvinho as a coach.
 And we have his agreement too," Aulas added.